MarufZak/study-logs/understanding-linux-kernel/README.md

 `shmget()` is used to get id/create (if it doesn’t exist) ipc shared memory. `shmat()` is used to attach IPC shared memory region to calling process address space. `shmdt()` is used to detach IPC shared memory region from process address space.

+By default, limit for the number of IPC shared memory regions is 4096, the size of each segment is 32MB, and total size of all segments is 8GB.

 ## FAQ

 - Is Linux kernel a process?